For students

 Get poetic

-Read the text of your piece like a poem.
-Find the words you gravitate toward and underline them.
-Then speak it in rhythm giving emphasis to those words.
+Read the text of your piece like you are reciting a poem.
+Find the words and phrases you gravitate toward and underline them.
+Speak the text in rhythm and give emphasis to those words.
+If your piece is in another language, recite it both in the original and in translation.

 #74